-- Mid-term and final exams (20+30 points): Both exams are non-cumulative (unless stated otherwise by the instructor) and include true-false and multiple-choice questions.
+- Mid-term and final exams (20+25 points): Both exams are non-cumulative (unless stated otherwise by the instructor) and may include true-false and multiple-choice questions.
 They will be taken online.
 Based on our "security" measures in online test-taking, you will not be able to go back to your previous questions; thus, before confirming your answers, make sure that it is your final answer.
 All questions are based on PowerPoint slides, required textbook, handouts, and any additional information provided by the instructor.
-(See exam due dates on pp. 9-10.) - Chapter quizzes (10x2.5 points): You will take a total of ten online quizzes for all assigned chapters.
-Your chapter slides are to be posted on the Blackboard.
-(See chapter quiz due dates on pp. 9-10.) - Reflection paper and presentation [R.P.P.]
-(5+5 points): In this paper, you will make three points to explain how our class will (has already) contribute(d) to your future success in the professional world.
-This is a three-full-page long, 1-in. all margins, 1.5spacing paper to be submitted as a PDF file.
-While writing this paper, you may talk about some specific concepts/practices that you've learned in this class including their impacts on your professional career.
+(See exam due dates on pp. 9-10.)
+(NOTE: I recommend you have made your chapter summaries on a weekly basis so that before taking your exams, you will have all your "good quality" study notes ready to go.) - Smartbook quizzes (10x2.5 points): You will take a total of ten online quizzes based on all assigned textbook chapters.
+Your chapter slides (and other related material such as handouts) are to be posted on the Blackboard.
+(See Smartbook quiz due dates on pp. 9-10.)
+I urge you to review all those "unfamiliar" topics/concepts you've seen in your quizzes so that you will be better prepared for your midterm and final exams.
+In other words, all these ten quizzes should serve as an excellent "preparation tool" for your exams if you take them seriously and understand them fully. - Case quiz (5 points): You will take one case-based quiz toward the end of this semester, which includes ten multiple-choice questions.
+It is very important that you've read and understood the case before taking your quiz.
+You may make "two attempts" to submit your answers for each question without any time limit.
+(See case quiz due date on pp. 9-10.) - Reflection paper for the semester [R.P.S.]
+(5 points): In this paper, you will make three points to explain how our class will (has already) contribute(d) to your future success in the professional world.
+This is a four-full-page long, 1-in. all margins, 1.5-spacing paper (avoid any extra spaces) to be submitted as a PDF file.
+While writing this paper, you may talk about some specific concepts/practices that you've learned in this class including their impact on your current/prospective professional career.
 Alternatively, you may explain why you have found strategic management important/interesting including some possible benefits in your professional life.
-In addition, you will make a two-minute-long presentation on your reflection paper by standing up without reading anything from anywhere.
-Assume that as a new hire of this Fortune 500 consulting company, you are explaining the critical importance of Strategic Management to its top management team; and you have been asked to stand up and not use any notes during your speech.
-Make sure to also remember that practicing at least twice prior to your actual video recording and then posting it on the Blackboard will be a wise idea.
-(If you need assistance with your videorecording and posting it, you will need to contact the IT department.)
-You may find the presentation evaluation rubric on p.
-16. (See R.P.P. due dates on pp. 9-10.) - Homework assignments (5x2 points): There are two homework assignments, which are to be posted on the Blackboard.
-Your submissions will be as PDF files on the same platform.
-(See submission due dates on pp. 9-10.) - Online simulation exercise (5 points): You will play a total of eight rounds including two competition and six practice rounds.
-The first two practice rounds followed by debriefs are to be played during our e-meeting.
-Your company performance results from the trial rounds will have no effect on your simulation grade.
-The grading scale is as follows: (See simulation due dates on pp. 9-10.)
+In this paper, it is very important to demonstrate whether you can connect the knowledge you've gained in this course with your personal success.
+In your last/fourth page, you will both list your references (at least 8 of them as weblinks) and include a conceptual diagram (made up of boxes and arrows) summarizing your ideas in this paper.
+You may not use any direct quotations (a.k.a. "copy&paste" statements) in your manuscript.
+(See R.P.S. due date on pp. 9-10.)